Irving, TX 75039

 Gallop Along with The Mustangs of Las Colinas

 Perpetually charging forward across a granite stream, the nine spectacular bronze mustangs are an impressive site indeed.
 Located in the center of Williams Square, The Mustangs of Las Colinas provide one heck of a photo op.
 It took African wildlife artist Robert Glen eight years to make this larger-than-life work of art.
-Snap a few pictures and head inside the Mustangs of Las Colinas Museum, where you can learn about how Glen created the Mustangs and see some of his other works.
 Williams Square sits near many shops and restaurants in Las Colinas, making it an essential (and convenient) stop during your weekend in Irving.

 Go on a Culinary Tour of the World